Coronavirus disease (COVID-19) is an infectious disease caused by a newly discovered coronavirus.

 - Community engagement

-We will work with communities and traditional and religious leaders to adapt traditional practices to avoid transmission of COVID-19 and train those well placed to care for vulnerable children in case of an outbreak.
+We are working with communities and traditional and religious leaders to adapt traditional practices to avoid transmission of COVID-19 and training those well placed to care for vulnerable children in case of an outbreak.

 - Refugees and internally displaced people

 We are particularly concerned for people living in refugee and displacement camps and settlements who are vulnerable to COVID-19 for a number of reasons including overcrowding, lack of nutrition and water, poor health facilities and health status.
-We will identify vulnerable children and ensure there are safe care arrangements for them as well as access to psychosocial support.
+We are identifying vulnerable children and ensuring there are safe care arrangements for them as well as access to psychosocial support.

-We will intensify support and preventive measures in existing refugee and displaced people’s camps where we are already working.
-We will increase access to water and soap in child friendly spaces and provide hygiene and menstrual health kits, and ensure families have access to basic needs such as food, water and hygiene equipment if they need to isolate.
+We are increasing access to water and soap in refugee and displaced camps and providing hygiene and menstrual health kits.
+We will ensure families have access to basic needs such as food, water and hygiene equipment if they need to isolate.

 The worst health crisis of a generation is challenging the world.
 We are extremely concerned about how COVID-19 will affect the most vulnerable populations.
 Reduced infrastructure and healthcare provisions make the virus harder to control.
 This, in turn, makes the pandemic harder to control.